akka/akka/akka-docs/rst/project/migration-guide-2.3.x-2.4.x.rst

 New Cluster Metrics Extension
 =============================
 Previously, cluster metrics functionality was located in the ``akka-cluster`` jar.
-Now it is split out and moved into a separate akka module: ``akka-cluster-metrics`` jar.
+Now it is split out and moved into a separate Akka module: ``akka-cluster-metrics`` jar.
 The module comes with few enhancements, such as use of Kamon sigar-loader for native library provisioning as well as use of statistical averaging of metrics data.
 Note that both old and new metrics configuration entries in the ``reference.conf``